• Skip to main content

 Why is the Hagia Sophia so Important?

-Before Istanbul’s conquest by the Ottoman Empire, the Hagia Sophia church was the Byzantine empire’s religious centre.
-The building was to the realm what St. Peter’s Basilica is to the Vatican City, i.e., the world’s most important church.
-One would easily assume that when the Ottomans invaded, they would destroy the landmark, given the religious status.
-But they converted it into a mosque, possible as a message to the outside world that a new empire had arrived.
+Before Istanbul’s conquest by the Ottoman Empire, the Hagia Sophia church was the Byzantine Empire’s religious centre.
+The building was the realm of what St. Peter’s Basilica is to the Vatican City, i.e., the world’s most important church.
+Given the religious status, one would easily assume that when the Ottomans invaded, they would destroy the landmark.
+But they converted the church into a mosque, possibly to send a message to the outside world that a new empire had arrived.

 What Does Hagia Sophia Mean?

-The name means Divine wisdom.
-Istanbul History books say that when construction finished, Emperor Justinian thanked the lord for letting him create such as beautiful masterpiece, then said, “I have outdone you, Solomon,” a reference to one of his generals, who built a majestic temple in Jerusalem.
+The name Hagia Sophia means Divine wisdom.
+Istanbul History books said when construction finished, Emperor Justinian thanked the lord for letting him create such as beautiful masterpiece, then said, “I have outdone you, Solomon,” a reference to one of his generals, who built a majestic temple in Jerusalem.

 When is the Hagia Sophia Mosque Open?

 The mosque opens 24 hours every day.
-Entrance is free, but be aware that this is a place of worship, so avoid visiting during prayer time.
+Entrance is free, but be aware this is a place of worship, so avoid visiting during Muslim prayers.
+Remember, Friday prayer times are hectic since this is the holy day in Islam.
 Additionally, remember the proper dress code.
 Women should cover their heads, arms, shoulders, and cleavage.
 Further, men should wear trousers.
 You don’t need to book in advance to see Hagia Sophia.
-Still, an official Istanbul guide with knowledge of the history and interior decors and architecture will greatly enhance your visit.
+Still, an official Istanbul guide with knowledge of history, interior decor, and architecture will enhance your visit.

 Save